How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 How to Convert from MBR to GPT:

-1. Back up all data on the disk you want to convert as the process will wipe off all contents of the disk.
+1. Back up all data on the disk you want to convert, as the process will wipe off all disk contents.

 2. Open Command Prompt as administrator.